 The Belgian Association for Psychological Sciences is announcing a new initiative, the BAPS Early Career Award.
 This award will recognize the scientific excellence of researchers in psychological sciences up to 6 years after their PhD.

-The Belgian Association for Psychological Sciences is looking for candidates for the 2022 BAPS Early Career Award.
+BAPS sponsors a bi-annual Early Career Award.
 The award recognizes the scientific excellence of researchers in psychological sciences up to 6 years after their PhD.
 All types of psychological research have an equal chance of receiving the award regardless of the specific psychological subdiscipline or whether it concerns basic or applied psychology.

 The nominator provides:

-All the documents are to be sent by the nominator via email to the president of BAPS (jan.dehouwer@ugent.be) before January 5th, 2022.
+All the documents are to be sent by the nominator via email to the past president of BAPS (jan.dehouwer@ugent.be) before February 15th, 2026.

 2022: Jozefien De Leersnyder